-There are six different types of Heka plugins:
+Heka is a heavily plugin based system.
+There are five different types of Heka plugins:

-Inputs
+• Inputs

 Input plugins acquire data from the outside world and inject it into the Heka pipeline.
 They can do this by reading files from a file system, actively making network connections to acquire data from remote servers, listening on a network socket for external actors to push data in, launching processes on the local system to gather arbitrary data, or any other mechanism.

-Input plugins must be written in Go.
+They must be written in Go.